tan-yong-sheng/gcp-htcondor-workflow-management/setup_docs/Extra/Docker Runtime Setup Guide on.md

-# Docker Runtime Setup Guide on HTCondor
+# Docker Runtime Setup Guide on HTCondor Executors
-Docker Runtime On HTCondor Executor Machines:
 ---------------------------------------------

 Actually I don't like to use `sudo pip install …` on the HTCondor Executors, because othe security reasons.